 As a research affiliate with the Social Computing Group at the MIT Media Lab, I supported an incredibly diverse and wildly creative team on projects and initiatives to create sociotechnical systems that shape our urban environments.

 I am a mentor to Olympic athletes through the United States Olympic Committee's Athlete Network, to entrepreneurs and artists in the NEW INC incubator, and to Princeton University undergraduates through Princeton Internships in Civic Service.
-I also proudly serve as a Director on the Butterfield & Company Board in Bermuda.
+I also proudly serve as a Director on the Butterfield & Company Board, a Director on the Ignite entrepreneurial accelerator, and a Bermuda National Gallery Board Trustee.